MicheleDiSabato/covid-19/README.md

 # Covid 19:
 In this project we use RNNs to predict the weekly values of four features related to the COVID 19 pandemic in Sicily, Lombardy and Lazio (IT).

 Each function is explained in the [Code](#code-and-structure-of-the-repository) section.
+Note that **results are shown in [prevision_covid.ipynb](prevision_covid.ipynb)**, which contains important information about which parameters to modify in order to update and re-train the models.
+The rest of the scripts are used to collect and pre-process the data and post-process the results.

 ## Dataset:
 The source of the dataset is the [GitHub repository](https://github.com/pcm-dpc/COVID-19) of the [Protezione Civile](https://en.wikipedia.org/wiki/Protezione_Civile), specifically [this link](https://github.com/pcm-dpc/COVID-19/tree/master/dati-province).
 We focused on the following features: